 - 38. Everyone has the right to not to be afraid.

 You can find the constitution translated into several languages on the wall in Paupio street.
-Once you cross the bridge you will see barliament of Užupis (it is a bar and parlament) where you can get your passport stamped.
+Once you cross the bridge you will see parliament of Užupis (it is a bar and parliament) where you can get your passport stamped.
 Actually, freedom from the city of Vilnius is more artistic and a joke than a real breakaway, although it’s a place worth seeing.

 Anne’s church (Onos church)